yonyou-tsdb/iotdb-toolkit/README.md

 2.Make sure the sqlite file `iotdbui.db` exists in the project root directory.
 If you use another database, you need to modify the `src/main/resources/application.yml` file

-<font color='red'>3.
-The sending mail service has been added since `0.12.4`.
-If you need to use this function, you need to have a mailbox with the smtp service enabled, and then add the relevant configuration to application.yml in the project root directory, for example, in the demo The configuration on the server is as follows:</font>
+3. The sending mail service has been added since `0.12.4`.
+If you need to use this function, you need to have a mailbox with the smtp service enabled, then add the relevant configuration to application.yml in the project root directory, and the frontend of IoTDB-UI (i.e. IP and port). for example, in the demo The configuration on the server is as follows:

 ```
 iotdbui: